 Apart from a two-week transitional period in 2023, the Company has had at least one woman director since late 2021.
-Currently, one of the 6 directors of the Company (Kathy Turgeon) is a woman director.
+Currently, one of the 4 directors of the Company (Kathy Turgeon) is a woman director.

-The Nominating and Corporate Governance Committee is responsible for annually reviewing the diversity policy and assessing its effectiveness in promoting a diverse Board of Directors, and for monitoring the

-Company's progress towards achieving the objectives of the policy - both in the immediate term and in light of its longer-term diversity goals.
+The Nominating and Corporate Governance Committee is responsible for annually reviewing the diversity policy and assessing its effectiveness in promoting a diverse Board of Directors, and for monitoring the Company's progress towards achieving the objectives of the policy - both in the immediate term and in light of its longer-term diversity goals.

 The Board of Directors and its relevant committees also consider the diversity of the Company's executive officers and other management, and in particular the level of representation of women.
 Prairie Provident does not, however, currently have a defined target for women representation in executive officer positions, due in part to historical levels of gender diversity in management and within the organization.
-Prior to October 2023, one of the Company's three executive officers (33%) was a woman.
-The Company currently has only two executive officers, neither of whom is a woman.
-More broadly, 50% of Prairie Provident's non-executive management and senior employee groups, respectively, are women.
+Currently, one of the Company's three executive officers (33%), and more than 50% of Prairie Provident's non-executive management and senior employee groups, respectively, are women.

 The Board of Directors has not adopted director term limits, but as part of the annual performance review of the Board of Directors and its committees and in assessing director nominees, the Nominating and Corporate Governance Committee will consider the term of service of each incumbent director, the average term of service of all incumbent directors, and director turnover over the preceding three years, with a view to balancing the benefits of regular renewal against the benefits of familiarity with the Company's business and affairs, all in the context of the needs and circumstances facing the Company and the Board of Directors at the time.
-The Board of Directors underwent significant renewal in 2023, with a majority of current directors having joined since July 2023.
+The Board of Directors has seen significant renewal since 2023, with a majority of current directors having joined since July 2023.